Why Does the Chrysler 200 Engine Keep Shutting Off While Driving?

 FCA recalls connector for a small number of vehicles ∞

-In August of 2015, FCA recalled 85,000 sedans to replace the electrical connector.
+In August 2015, FCA recalled 85,000 sedans to replace the electrical connector.

 Dealers will replace the C4 connector using a 12 wire split kit for 3.6L engines, or replace the transmission wiring harness for 2.4L engines.